-After graduation, Robb put his multimedia skills to work at Richmond.com.
-Within three years, he went from General Assignment Reporter to Editor.
-In addition, he earned a weekly stint on local sports radio, an election series with the local NPR station and an appearance on MSNBC to discuss a high profile murder in Richmond.
-He also caught the attention of the Washington Post and spent some time producing , laying out, and editing news for Washington Post.com.
+After graduation, Crocker put his multimedia skills to work at Richmond.com.
+Within three years, he went from general assignment reporter to editor.
+In addition, he earned a weekly stint on local sports radio, an election series with the local NPR station and an appearance on MSNBC to discuss a high-profile murder in Richmond.
+He also caught the attention of The Washington Post and spent some time producing, laying out, and editing news for Washington Post.com.

 He later attended Rutgers University, where he received a MA in Communication.

-He returned to Richmond and after a brief stint in the broadcast television industry, he returned to VCU to complete a BA in English with a creative writing minor.
-He was accepted to VCU’s Media, Art, and Text PhD program in 2019 and he is currently working towards receiving his doctoral degree.
+Crocker moved back to Richmond and after a brief stint in the broadcast television industry, he returned to VCU to complete a BA in English with a creative writing minor.
+He was accepted to VCU’s Media, Art, and Text Ph.D. program in 2019 and he is currently working toward receiving his doctoral degree.